akramalex/DietDive/README.md

 ### Navbar

-* Featured at the top of the page, the navigation shows the DietDive the left corner.
-For smaller devices.
+* Featured at the top of the page, the navigation displays "DietDive" in the left corner.
+For smaller devices, the navigation converts to a burger menu.

-* The other navigation links are: Home, About, Contact , Register,  and LogiLogout which link to different pages of the site.
+* The other navigation links are: Home, About, Contact, Register, and Login/Logout, each linking to different pages of the site.

-* The active page which the user is currently on is underlinedH.
+* The active page, which the user is currently on, is underlined.

-* When the user hovers over a link, the link is in bold.
+* When the user hovers over a link, the link appears in bold.

-* The navigation makes clear the name of the company and website.
+* The navigation clearly displays the name of the company and website.

 * The navigation makes the different sections of information easy to find.

-* On smaller devices the navigation converts to a burger menu
+* On smaller devices, the navigation converts to a burger menu.

 ![](static/images/nav.jpg)
 ![](static/images/nav-l.jpg)